 Geraldine Broderick, Legal Aid Board

-This module is designed for managers and anyone nominated to receive protected disclosures within your organisation.
+This course is designed for managers and anyone nominated to receive protected disclosures within your organisation.
 The session includes information on the key definitions and employer obligations under the Protected Disclosures Act 2014, and how to promote supportive working environments for dealing with concerns.
-This module can be delivered both as a full-day or half-day course.
+This module is delivered as a half-day session.

-This module is ideally completed by managers and protected disclosure recipients who have already completed Module A. It provides a refresher training on the basics of the Protected Disclosures Act 2014 and involves two case study practices.
-This course can be delivered both as a full-day or half-day session.
+This course is ideally completed by managers and protected disclosure recipients who have already completed Module A. It provides a refresher training on the basics of the Protected Disclosures Act 2014 and involves two case study practices.
+This module is delivered as a half-day session.

 Module C: Speaking Up – An introduction to the Protected Disclosures Act for Workers